ReferralsBusiness

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

 Frecciabianca trains operate outside Trenitalia high-speed lines.
 Offering more than 40 daily routes, they're capable of reaching a maximum speed of 125 mph (200 km/h).
 Frecciabianca trains connect the centres of northern and southern Italy, running along the Adriatic and Tyrrhenian coasts.
-All Frecciabianca trains have power sockets and large reclining seats, as well as ample space for luggage.
+All Frecciabianca trains have power sockets and large reclining seats, as well as ample space for baggage.
 There are two classes of service – First Class and Second Class.
-In First Class, customers can look forward to a welcome service with snacks and drinks and a morning newspaper.

-Frecciarossa, Italo, Frecciabianca and Intercity classes from Milan to Rome
+What Frecciarossa, Italo, Frecciabianca and Intercity classes are there from Milan to Rome?

 Compare the different travel classes offered by Frecciarossa, Italo, Frecciabianca and Intercity when traveling from Milan to Rome.

-Onboard services on Frecciarossa, Italo, Frecciabianca and Intercity
+What are the onboard services on Frecciarossa, Italo, Frecciabianca and Intercity?

 Discover more about the onboard services offered on trains from Milan to Rome.